Alphaz0r/huntress-ctf-2023/I Wont Let You Down/README.md

 If we try SSH we get a message this is out of the challenge...
 M'kay!

 Port 8888 seems interesting but we cannot browse to it.
+Either it throws an error or simply just hangs

 Let's try with netcat